quale-quest/sql-mvc/doc/Tutorial_validation.md

 # Syntax

 Declaration
---:{validator:"VALIDATORNAME",
+validator{
+	name:""VALIDATORNAME",
+		nullok,  																		-- indicates null is acceptable
 		pattern:"JS-REGEX" ,
 		similar:"SQL-REGEX",
-		jsscript:CDV_CHECK,
+		math:""  - expression using mathjs and stash field available - jsscript:CDV_CHECK,
 		sqlscript:CDV_CHECK,
-		length:{5,20}																	-- or length_min length_max  size_min
+		length:[5,20]																	-- or length_min length_max  size_min
+		range:[3,99]
-		min:1,max:140
+		min:1,max:140 		-- range
-		expression:"((Aggregate(Balance) + Aggregate(values)) > Aggregate(Limit))",		-- should be a boolean evaluation
+		--use math expression:"((Aggregate(Balance) + Aggregate(values)) > Aggregate(Limit))",		-- should be a boolean evaluation
-		expression:"(VALIDATORNAME & VALIDATORNAME | VALIDATORNAME)",					-- should be a boolean evaluation
+		--use math expression:"(VALIDATORNAME & VALIDATORNAME | VALIDATORNAME)",					-- should be a boolean evaluation
-		And:",,"																		-- ListOf other VALIDATORNAME's  could use & in expression Or:",,"																			-- ListOf other VALIDATORNAME's  could use || in expression Assign:"max=Aggregate(Limit)-Aggregate(Balance)-Aggregate(values)" 				-- Updates the element max whenever the Aggregate change
+		And:",,"																		-- ListOf other VALIDATORNAME's  could use & in expression ???
+Or:",,"																			-- ListOf other VALIDATORNAME's  could use || in expression Assign:"max=Aggregate(Limit)-Aggregate(Balance)-Aggregate(values)" 				-- Updates the element max whenever the Aggregate change
 		Aggregate:AggregateName															-- the result is shared by this name

         fails:"The email address must be valid",
-		pass:"The email address is be valid",
+		pass:"The email address is valid",

 		blank:"Valid email",
-		placeholder:"Enter valid Email"}
+		placeholder:"Enter valid Email",
+		hint:"..."
+		}